twilio/starter-node/README.md

     npm install

 Now, you should be able to launch the application.
-From your terminal, run `node app.js`.
+From your terminal, run `npm start`.
 This should launch your Express application on port 3000 - [visit that URL on your local host](http://localhost:3000/).
 Enter your mobile number in the fields provided, and test both SMS text messages and phone calls being sent to the mobile number you provide.